-You may not have figured out yet that there are two sides to Porto.
-On the Southern side of the Douro river is the city of Vila Nova de Gaia.
-On the Northern side is the Ribiera district and the city of Porto.
-They are connected by the famed Ponte Luis I Bridge.
-On the Vila Nova de Gaia side is where you’ll find all of the port houses.
-Along the river is a main road on which many of the port houses have tasting rooms, like Calem and Kopke.
-Some of the other houses are built up in the hillside and require a little climb to get there (like Offley and Graham).
+The Vila Nova de Gaia side is where you’ll find all of the port houses.
+Along the river is the main road on which many of the port houses have tasting rooms, like Calem and Kopke.
+Some of the other houses are built up in the hillside and require a little climb to get there (like Taylor and Graham).

 Top Port Houses to Visit

 If you’re a power taster, you can probably get around 4+ port houses in a day, if planned properly.
-But we would not recommend this feat if you don’t do a lot of wine tasting or drinking normally.
+But we would not recommend this.
 Don’t forget that port has a much higher alcohol level than wine and can catch up with you quickly.
 We recommend only visiting 2-3 port houses in a day.